Duty Free Allowances

 - More than $10,000 in cash or cash equivalents

-If they have any duty to pay they must also pay it before going through the red channel.
-It can be paid at the HSBC or Butterfield terminals, or at the cashier’s desk (all located within the Baggage Claim area).
+If there is any duty to pay it must be paid before going through the red channel.
+The tariff can be paid at the HSBC or Butterfield terminals, or at the cashier’s desk (all located within the Baggage Claim area).

 The following items cannot be brought into Bermuda under any circumstances:

 - Illegal drugs – including cocaine, heroin, marijuana, amphetamines, LSD etc.